 Employers are instructed by the IRS to file Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit, with their respective state workforce agency within 28 days after the eligible worker begins work.

-Bottom line: Help your clients navigate these tricky tax waters.
-The payoff for hiring workers this summer will be well worth the time and effort.
+Bottom line: You might need help navigating these tricky tax waters.
+But the payoff for hiring workers this summer will be well worth the time and effort.

 Contact Stevie Swain for more information.
 Call 513-818-1753 ext.
 4.